evolutics/yaml-template-horror-no-more-cleaner-helm-charts-with-an-object-first-method/README.md

 the basics of how to put object construction at the center of our code, with serialization left only to the boundary.

-## Common patterns
+## Alternative applied to common patterns

-The following shows the alternative applied to commonly seen patterns.
+The following shows how to express commonly seen patterns in the alternative.

 ### Conditional